-2.3.1 Operational Access View
+2.3.1 Operational View

-The Operational Access View tree is intended to help with interfaces of real-time data and visualization, observations and its programming, and system state.
-Figure 3 is an example of the Operational Access View.
-It may be natural to have separate leaf-nodes for the Main Telescope and AuxTel, capturing specific differences such as control interfaces.
-Another natural break down could be day- and night-time operations, as shown in Figure 4.
-Responsible groups should take advantage of commonalities and referential nature of the Documentation Views.
+Operational View helps with interfaces of real-time data and visualization, observations and its programming, and system state.
+It may be natural to separate via leaf-nodes the Main Telescope from the AuxTel to capture specific differences such as control interfaces.
+Another natural break down could be day- and night-time operations.
+Groups should take advantage of commonalities and referential nature of the Documentation Views.
 Users include use of equipment control devices, procedures and protocols for operation and maintenance, such as control room staff, viewing assistants.